madbook/shenzhen-io-editor/README.md

 Currently, this consists only of a save file parser with a simple web interface.
 Load up `index.html` to access it.
 It converts the save file to a JSON blob.
 Neat!
+You can also edit the resulting JSON and convert it back to the original format.